Chemical Vapors 101

 There are many ways to describe toxic chemical vapors.
-Chemical vapor or vapors can include gases, fumes, and particulates.
+Chemical vapors can include gases, fumes, and particulates.
 A chemical that is either solid or liquid when at normal room temperature and at normal pressure may turn into a vapor when heated sufficiently, or when the pressure is increased.

 There are many pathways in which workers may come into contact with tank vapors.
 The toxic vapors are in the headspace of the tanks and seep out during atmospheric conditions such as temperature and pressure inversion; during any type of waste disturbing activity such as pumping waste from leaking tanks; when inserting cameras or equipment into tanks; and other times through pipes, vents, filters or anywhere pressure can build and vapors can be released.
 Tanks must vent to the atmosphere to prevent pressure buildup and possible explosion or tank rupture.

 Over 1,800 chemicals have been documented in the vapors in Hanford tank headspaces.
 The toxic chemicals found in the tanks, many of which are recognized carcinogens; include ammonia, nitrous oxide, mercury, hydrocarbons, alcohols, ketones, aldehydes, furans, phthalates, nitriles, amines, and nitrosamines.
 Many more toxic vapors are known to be in the tanks and have been measured in the tank headspace at concentrations well above occupational exposure limits.
 Additional chemicals potentially venting from the tanks include dimethyl mercury, benzene, carbon tetrachloride, and n-nitrosodimethylamine (NDMA).

 WHAT ARE THE POSSIBLE HEALTH EFFECTS OF EXPOSURE TO TANK VAPORS?